microsoft/hands-on-lab-redis/docs/workshop.md

 - Open the Azure extension in VS Code left panel
 - Make sure you're signed in to your Azure account
 - Open the Function App panel
-- Right click on your function app and select `Deploy to Function App...`
+- Right click on your function app that start with `func-cache` and select `Deploy to Function App...`

 ![Deploy to Function App](./assets/function-app-deploy.png)